papiodesu/leptos_book/src/async/13_actions.md

 > );
 > ```
 >
-> Because the action function takes a reference but the `Future` needs to have a `'static` lifetime, you’ll usually need to clone the value to pass it into the `Future`.
+> Because the action function takes a reference but the 「Future」 needs to have a 「'static」 lifetime, you’ll usually need to clone the value to pass it into the 「Future」.
 This is admittedly awkward but it unlocks some powerful features like optimistic UI.
 We’ll see a little more about that in future chapters.

 So in this case, all we need to do to create an action is